Key takeaways:

 4. Water supply plumber

-The types of plumbing services a water supply plumber offers include:
+The types of jobs a water supply plumber offers include:

 - Installing water supply lines and sanitation systems in kitchens, laundry rooms, and bathrooms